oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/build-recall-assistant/build-recall-assistant.md

 - Verify that the agent cannot retrieve customer names or contact details through its tool.

 ## Task 1: Inspect the Approved Tool Boundary

+Kevin wants trusted answers, so David starts by defining the only evidence functions an agent may call.
+Tim inspects that PL/SQL boundary.

 1. Review the Select AI Agent framework.